-NewDay should put Mr T back into the position he would have been in had he taken out the finance without the PPI policy.
+NewDay should put Mr W in the financial position he'd be in now if he hadn't taken out PPI.

-A. NewDay should find out how much Mr T would owe on his credit card if the policy hadn't been added to it.
+A. NewDay should find out how much Mr W would've owed when he closed his credit card account if the policy hadn't been added.

-It should remove the PPI premiums added, as well as any interest charged on those premiums.
-It should also remove any charges that were caused by the mis-sale of the PPI - as well as any interest added to those charges.
+So, it should remove the PPI premiums added, as well as any interest charged on those premiums.
+It should also remove any charges that were caused by the missale of the PPI - as well as any interest added to those charges.

-NewDay should then refund the difference between what Mr T owes and what he would've owed.
+NewDay should then refund the difference between what Mr W owed when he closed his account and what he would've owed if he hadn't had PPI.

-If Mr T made a successful claim under the PPI policy, NewDay can take off what he got for the claim from the amount it owes him.
+If Mr W made a successful claim under the PPI policy, NewDay can take off what he got for the claim from the amount it owes him.